fboucquez/symbol-bootstrap/docs/renewCertificates.md

                                    (--noPassword).

 DESCRIPTION
+  The certificates are only regenerated when they are closed to expiration (30 days).
+If you want to renew anyway, use the --force param.

   This command does not change the node private key (yet).
 This change would require a harvesters.dat migration and relinking the node key.